Barcelona to Marseille

 April 3rd 2008

-Not to be used for navigation
+Route from Barcelona to MarseilleNot to be used for navigation

-Moonstruck has been tied to a dock for most of the last 6 months, since we arrived in Barcelona Link to Cruiser Notes on October 1st 2007.
+Moonstruck has been tied to a dock for most of the last 6 months, since we arrived in Barcelona on October 1st 2007.
 During that time essential sailing equipment such as lifejackets and such have all been put away in deep storage and replaced with the by-products and debris of dirt-dwelling; winter street clothes; a shopping cart; a few guide books; a fossil Joan picked up at Cap St Vicente in Portugal, and, well STUFF.

 We spent our last days in Barcelona stocking up on a few essentials and packing away all that stuff and turning Moonstruck back from being a 'Floataminium' to a voyaging yacht.
 We also needed to pay a visit to the yard to have months of barnacles removed from the prop and undersides, renew the anti-corrosion zincs and at the same time we decided to have the bottom painted with fresh anti-foul paint.
 The yard didn't have the original color in stock, so we changed from 'shark grey' to a pleasant deep red.
 The red looks more industrial and we have always been slightly worried that the shark grey would in fact make us look like a shark to a protective whale and lead to a potentially dangerous 'close encounter'.